edgelesssys/marblerun/docs/docs/reference/cli.md

 ### Options

 ```
   -h, --help                      help for recover
+  -k, --key string                Path to a the recovery private key to decrypt and/or sign the recovery key
+      --pkcs11-config string      Path to a PKCS#11 configuration file to load the recovery private key with
+      --pkcs11-key-id string      ID of the private key in the PKCS#11 token
+      --pkcs11-key-label string   Label of the private key in the PKCS#11 token
 ```

 ### Options inherited from parent commands